hyperledger/fabric-sdk-java/README.md

  Once you have cloned `fabric` and `fabric-ca`, use the `git reset --hard commitlevel` to set your repositories to the correct commit.

 ## Working with the Fabric Vagrant environment
-Vagrant is NOT required if your OS has docker support and all the requirements needed to build directly in your environment.
+Vagrant is NOT required if your OS has Docker support and all the requirements needed to build directly in your environment.
 For non Vagrant envrionment, the steps would be the same as below minus those parts involving Vagrant.
  Do the following if you want to run the Fabric components ( peer, orderer, fabric-ca ) in Vagrant: